Warm hospitality, cool rooms, less plastic: all part of the plan to make the Watermill Green.

 The Watermill at Posara is renowned for its inspiring creative courses, its beautiful setting, its delicious food, and its warm and welcoming hospitality.
 It is also Cool and Green!

 We have installed air-conditioning units in all our bedrooms and in the public rooms (the dining room, the sitting room, the studio).
 They are all powered by our array of photovoltaic cells, installed last summer, which are already making more than enough power to ensure that we are self-sufficient in electricity.
-In the first year of operation we have produced more than 14,000 kilowatt hours of solar-powered electricity and what’s more, we saved more than 10 tonnes of carbon dioxide production.
+We have now produced more than 43,000 kilowatt hours of solar-powered electricity and what’s more, we saved more than 30 tonnes of carbon dioxide production.

 You will have to search hard to see our photovoltaic panels, which are on the south-facing roofs of the 19th century mill and on the studio, looking out towards the river.